 CodeScene lets you build knowledge maps over your code and measure the potential knowledge loss in your codebase (aka the Bus factor).
 You can also analyze the development efforts across teams.
 That team-level measurement lets you inspect how well-aligned your organization and architecture are with respect to Conway's Law.
 All you have to do is to visit your project's configuration page and define the teams in your organization.

-Sure, please check out our on-premise version of CodeScene.
-It's a feature complete product capable of analyzing large-scale, multiple repository codebases.
+Sure, check out our on-premise version of CodeScene.

-Yes.
-Project owners can give collaborator access to other accounts using the corresponding email addresses of those accounts.
+Organization members have access to all projects inside your organization.
+You can also give a collaborator access to a single project in the "Access Management" section in project configuration using the corresponding email addresses of those accounts.
 To find the email address, check the "My Account" page of the collaborator.
-Then go to the project configuration, as the project owner, and add the collaborator in the "Access Management" section.

 As a collaborator, you get read access to a project and its analysis results, as well as the ability to run new analyses, and to X-Ray files.